 The Labyrinth of the Minotaur

-Encounters with many of the inhabitants of this “garden,” both those who rightfully belong there and intruders, can be painful and traumatic; this is reflected in many myths, for example, the well-known myth of the Minotaur, without whose defeat Theseus could not receive instruction from Daedalus.
-This myth has an important mystical significance even today, quite accurately describing the journey of the mind into its depths and can be interpreted from both a psychological and magical standpoint.
-In conclusion to this discussion, let us note again that the human mind in the broad sense is precisely that focal point at which the “primordial principles” – spirit and matter – are coupled, i.e., the active and passive states.
-And the task of the Magus is the purification and clarification of this focus, freeing it from the enslaving influence of inner and outer obstacles, turning it from a gloomy labyrinth into a flowering garden and shaping it into a perfect instrument of knowledge and creativity.
+In conclusion of this conversation, let us note once again that the human mind in the broad sense is precisely that focal point in which the “primordial principles” are conjoined — “spirit” and “matter,” that is, the active and passive states of being/mind.
+And the task of the Magus is the purification and clarification of this focus; the liberation of it from the enslaving influence of both one’s own and external interferences; the transformation of it from a gloomy labyrinth into a flowering garden and the development of it as a perfect instrument of knowledge and creativity.

 Interesting analogies between the legend and the dream from the movie “Meteor”.
 Theseus goes into the labyrinth (of his consciousness) to kill the monster-Minotaur living there and stop the flow of victims devoured by the beast.
 He is held and returned from the Labyrinth by the thread of Ariadne – his connection with his beloved.
 Who is the Minotaur?
 4 thousand years ago it could have been a deity with a beastly beginning.
 Throughout the ages, the bull has been a symbol of sacrifice.
 Theseus brings this sacrifice – a ransom, to be the master of his consciousness, to be able to turn the terrible labyrinth with many dead ends into a cultivated garden.
 In the movie, instead of the Minotaur, the hero discovers Christ on the cross in the Labyrinth.
 He nailed Christ, and waves of redemptive blood drown everything around.
 It’s interesting how the image of sacrifice has changed.
 Maybe back then – to overcome the beastly within oneself, now – the divine.
 And to be human.
 Since such an incarnation has emerged.